rubenhortas/rubenhortas.github.io/_posts/2023-05-01-lunacrypt-walkthrough.md

     return chr(pt)
 ```

-To solve this challenge, I did a python script that you can see at [luna_decrypt.py](https://github.com/rubenhortas/hackthebox/blob/main/lunaCrypt/luna_decrypt.py)
+To solve this challenge, I did a python script that you can see at: [luna_decrypt.py](https://github.com/rubenhortas/hackthebox/blob/main/lunaCrypt/luna_decrypt.py)

 _Enjoy! ;)_